 Proxying HTTP Traffic to a Group of Servers

-Before start using Nginx open source or Nginx Plus server to load balance HTTP traffic to a group of servers, first we need to define the group with the upstream directive.
+Before start using Nginx open-source or Nginx Plus to load balance HTTP traffic to a group of servers, first, we need to define the group with the upstream directive.
 The directive is placed in the http context.

-Servers in the group are configured using the directive.
-Let's see an example, the following configuration defines a group named backend and consists of three server configurations which may resolve in more than three actual servers.
+Servers in the group are configured using the server directive.
+Let's see an example, the following configuration defines a group named backend and consists of three server configurations that may resolve in more than three actual servers.

-The following example combines the above two snippets and shows how to proxy HTTP request to the backend server group.
-The group consists of three servers, two of them instances of the same application while the third is a backup server.
-Because, there is no load-balancing algorithm is specified in the upstream block, Nginx uses the default algorithm, Round Robin.
+The following example combines the two snippets above and shows how to proxy HTTP request to the backend server group.
+The group consists of three servers, two of the instances of the same application while the third is a backup server.
+Because there is no load-balancing algorithm is specified in the upstream block, Nginx uses the default algorithm, Round Robin.